Separation and Divorce: Spousal Support

 You may be able to get help from Legal Aid Ontario (LAO).
-LAO helps low-income people get legal assistance through a range of services.
+LAO helps people with a low income get legal assistance through a range of services.
 Your income must be low enough to get most of these services.
 Call LAO to find out if you are eligible.

 Visit www.legalaid.on.ca or call them at:

 Bell Relay Service: 1-800-855-0511

 At Family Law Service Centres you can get help with court documents, and get referrals to other types of services.
 These centres are located in several places in Ontario.

 Family Law Offices